-When conditions are right, a walk in Little Dolores Canyon may be on the trip agenda.
+When conditions are right, a walk-in Little Dolores Canyon may be on the trip agenda.
 The desert can be hot in the summer, which is why rafting through it is a great way to explore.
-As a bonus fun spot, a small waterfall and swimming hole beckon from Little Dolores Canyon, a scant 200 yards upstream form its confluence with the Colorado River.
+As a bonus fun spot, a small waterfall and swimming hole beckon from Little Dolores Canyon, a scant 200 yards upstream from its confluence with the Colorado River.
 What a great way to cap off a day of rafting!

 Native peoples including Fremont, Barrier, and Ute left their mark in Westwater Canyon via petroglyphs and potsherds, which you’ll get a chance to view.
 Miners and outlaws also played a role in the area’s history.
 The remains of their old cabins and homesteads allow the imagination to range back in time when the living was tough but the sights as gorgeous as they still are today.

 For any adventurous youngsters, oldsters, experienced cyclists/rafters and newbies alike who want to enjoy the thrill of downhill mountain biking as well as shooting great rapids, this Moab-Westwater combo mountain bike/river raft trip is a pretty ideal choice.
 Being in shape for the mountain biking will help you enjoy the experience even more.

 1 The La Sal Mountains are the second highest range in Utah, with elevations reaching over 13,000 feet.